pineapple-bois/Michelin_App_Development/README.md

 if __name__ == '__main__':
     app.run_server(debug=True)  # Change from debug=False to debug=True
 ```
 Setting `debug=True` enables useful features such as hot-reloading, which automatically restarts the server when changes are made to the code.
-This makes development smoother and faster by reducing the need for manual restarts.

 Once these changes are made, the app will run locally on http://127.0.0.1:8050 without enforcing HTTPS